 }

-NOTE: This can make the code a little more confusing, so use it wisely
+.
+This can make the code a little more confusing, so use it only when necessary.

 import { IoMdThumbsUp } from "@react-icons/all-files/io/IoMdThumbsUp";